 This is good news for companies that want to dabble in the ecommerce world.
 You can take your previously built Squarespace site and test out which products might sell well on your website.
 You get slammed with the transaction fee, but at least your monthly costs remain the same.

-As for the regular Squarespace Commerce plans, the transaction fees are removed, and the functionality is improved:
+As for the regular Squarespace Commerce plans, there are no transaction fees, and the functionality is improved:

 - Basic – $26 per month for a plan with no transaction fees (besides credit card fees,) all features from the Business plan, unlimited products, free custom domain, mobile optimization, SSL security, powerful commerce metrics, a checkout module on Squarespace's domain, Xero integration, label printing, inventory, orders, taxes and discounts.